 Increased Financial Cybersecurity

-With all these enormously beneficial fintech innovations in the pipeline or already in place, it’s imperative to ensure that they’re safe to use for both consumers and business.
+With all these enormously beneficial fintech innovations in the pipeline or already in place, it’s imperative to ensure that they’re safe to use for both consumers and businesses.
 When it comes to your money, security is paramount.

 Software developers are taking strides to protect fintech users, with some projects and products dedicated to improving cybersecurity specifically in the fintech realm.
 Just look at Cybera Global.
 This platform seeks to prevent organizations, including governmental institutions, from falling victim to finance-related cybercrime by collecting government blacklist data and immediately signaling any potentially unsavory activity in real-time.